crate/crate/blackbox/docs/general/blobs.rst

 .. contents::
    :local:

-Creating a Table for Blobs
+Creating a table for blobs
 ==========================

 Before adding blobs a ``blob table`` must be created.
 Blob tables can be